williamforbrigd/AlgDat/README.md

-# Algdat
+# Algorithms and datastructures
-IDATT2101 Algorithms and data structures
+Algorithms and data structures